 How much does it cost?

 Please contact the office or email Dr. Henderson for an up-to-date fee schedule.

 Are virtual or phone consults available?

 Yes.
-For those who are out of town, or even out of country, consultations can be arranged via Jane App, Zoom, or by phone.
+For those who are out of town, so long as they are in Ontario, consultations can be arranged via Jane App, Zoom, or by phone.
 Initial visits are best done in person for a proper assessment of your health when possible.